chipsalliance/chisel/docs/src/cookbooks/hierarchy.md

 Select functions can be applied after a module has been elaborated, either in a Chisel Aspect or in a parent module applied to a child module.

-There are six hierarchy-specific functions, which either return `Instance`'s or `Definition`'s:
+There are seven hierarchy-specific functions, which (with the exception of `ios`) either return `Instance`'s or `Definition`'s:
  - `instancesIn(parent)`: Return all instances directly instantiated locally within `parent`
  - `instancesOf[type](parent)`: Return all instances of provided `type` directly instantiated locally within `parent`
  - `allInstancesOf[type](root)`: Return all instances of provided `type` directly and indirectly instantiated, locally and deeply, starting from `root`
  - `definitionsIn`: Return definitions of all instances directly instantiated locally within `parent`
  - `definitionsOf[type]`: Return definitions of all instances of provided `type` directly instantiated locally within `parent`
  - `allDefinitionsOf[type]`: Return all definitions of instances of provided `type` directly and indirectly instantiated, locally and deeply, starting from `root`
+ - `ios`: Returns all the I/Os of the provided definition or instance.

 To demonstrate this, consider the following.
 We mock up an example where we are using the `Select.allInstancesOf` and `Select.allDefinitionsOf` to annotate instances and the definition of `EmptyModule`.
 When converting the `ChiselAnnotation` to firrtl's `Annotation`, we print out the resulting `Target`.
 As shown, despite `EmptyModule` actually only being elaborated once, we still provide different targets depending on how the instance or definition is selected.